 Consumer non-durables are goods that we use up in a short time.
-They are either for one-time use or are consumed in a few uses.
+They are either for one-time use or are consumed for a few uses.
+As a result, one needs to buy these products again and again.
 Non-durables are also known as soft goods and consumable goods.
-As a result, one needs to buy these products again and again.

-Some examples of non-durables are clothing, food products, and light bulbs.
-Non-durables are the opposite of consumer durables when it comes to consumption.
-People can use consumer durables over a long period (considered to be over three years).
+Other examples are clothing, food products, and light bulbs.
+Non-durables are the opposite of consumer durables when it comes to consumption, and people can use them over a long period (considered to be over three years).

-Consumer Non-durables form a significant part of a country's economy.
-They are a stable figure in an economy.
+Consumer non-durables form a significant part of a country's economy and are stable figures in an economy.
 After all, non-durables include necessary goods that never go out of demand.
 In comparison, durable goods are subject to the business cycle.

 In What Ways Are Durables and Non-Durables Different?

 - During economic growth, the purchase of durable goods is likely to increase.
 In comparison, you will see no increase in the sales of non-durable goods.
 Why does this happen?
-It is because non-durables include necessary goods like grocery.
-As a result, consumers buy the same amount of non-durables as they do in regular times.
+It is because non-durables include necessary goods like groceries.
+As a result, consumers buy the same amount of non-durables as they do at regular times.

-- During economic crises, consumers do not purchase the same amount of durable goods.
-Like we see a steep decline in automobile sales during a recession.
-A recession will not have the same effect on non-durable goods.
+- Consumers do not purchase the same amount of durable goods during economic crises.
+In contrast to a steep decline in automobile sales during a recession, a recession does not affect the non-durable goods industry as much.